BRVC-ORG/Prospectus/README.md

 2 November

+- OpenTabs

+    - An open-source version of Google Chrome OS, as an alternative to Blockchain OS (so as not to accidentally worry any anti-monopolistic academics out there, without precedent)

 - Fate, Time, and Language: An Essay On Free Will (2010, Columbia University Press)

     - Basically: Will there or will there not be a sea battle tomorrow?